nicolaei/master/docs/thesis/source/03_method.md

 discovering a high percentage of access points at a high speed, while still letting clients utilize the network like normal.

+\todo{
+    These measuring points could be grouped into two parts: Scan results and client impact.
+}

 ### Client latency & client goodput